JankariTech/blog/src/assets/Playwright/Playwright-intro.md

 Then [Expected output]
 ```

-Now assuming you've got some knowledge of feature files and how to write them we proceed further.
+Now, assuming you've got some knowledge of feature files and how to write them, we proceed further.

 The application that I'm going to be testing is a todo app and the UI looks like this.